My interest in astronomy

 the Masters", "Treasures of the Southern Sky"

-images (UK and German).
-I was featured in Timothy Ferris's PBS
+featured my images (UK and German).
+I was featured in Timothy

-documentary "Seeing in the Dark".
-I was awarded the
+Ferris's PBS documentary "Seeing in the Dark".
+I was

 at the Advanced Imaging Conference in San Jose, California.
 More